 The monument to the 14th Connecticut Volunteer Infantry Regiment is south of Gettysburg on Hancock Avenue just north of The Angle.
-(39.81384° N, 77.23543° W; map; Monument maps: Hancock Avenue at Ziegler’s Grove or Hancock Avenue at The Angle) It was dedicated on July 3rd, 1884 by the Survivors of the 14th Connecticut.
+(Hancock Avenue at The Angle tour map) It was dedicated on July 3rd, 1884 by the Survivors of the 14th Connecticut.

 About the monument to the 14th Connecticut